UBA Epoxy & Polyaspartic Floor Coatings

 Step 5: Crack & Imperfection Repair

 After grinding, we repair all cracks and surface flaws using an industrial-grade joint compound stronger than the concrete itself.
-Most companies fill cracks first, but grinding over fresh filler creates micro-cracks and weak adhesion.
-We fill after prep, ensuring no post-grind damage.
+If the right joint compound is not used it will not adhere long term and eventually crack.

 Step 6: Epoxy Application

 We use a high-performance moisture-blocking epoxy base coat, not a polyaspartic like many others.
 Even after testing for moisture, grinding exposes fresh concrete, which could still hold residual moisture.
 Epoxy’s built-in vapor barrier gives us certainty and protection.
 Polyaspartic bais coats have 0 protection against moisture.
-This base coat penetrates deeper than polyaspartics, locking in your new floor and giving it unbeatable adhesion and durability.
+Epoxy base coat penetrates deeper than polyaspartic, locking in your new floor and giving it unbeatable adhesion and durability.

 Step 7: Chip Broadcasting